junxit/us-congress-code/title-15/chapter-2/sec-64.md

 ### References in Text

 The Federal Trade Commission Act, referred to in text, is act Sept.
 26, 1914, ch.
 311, 38 Stat.
-717, as amended, which is classified generally to subchapter I (§ 41 et seq.) of this chapter.
+717, which is classified generally to subchapter I (§ 41 et seq.) of this chapter.
 For complete classification of this Act to the Code, see section 58 of this title and Tables.

 ### Codification